Bill's Bountiful Blog

 But in today's age of everyone has something to say, why not me?
 And who can blame me for jumping into to the pool?
 For speaking up For laying it out?

 "Freedom of the press is guaranteed only to those who own one." - Thomas Wiley, Journalist

 By William May

 Published: 02/26/21 Topics: Covid-19 Virus, Gratitude, Health, Kindness Comments: 0

 A new vacation rental landlord was appalled to find out that the management firm put "Housekeeper Tip Envelopes" into homes.
-She presumptuously concluded that meant that the housekeepers were not paid sufficiently.
+She presumptuously concluded that the housekeepers were not paid sufficiently.

 That reveals she hasn't the slightest idea of how to be in the hospitality industry.
 Certainly housekeepers appreciate tips, but tips are not really there for the money.